Sustainable Gaps

 Common Signs

-What this can feel like for a clinic ops.
+What this can feel like for a clinical operations lead.

 These are starting points, not boxes.
 If your example is messier than this, that is normal.